Contributors: Jo Jones, Melissa Atwater, Anthony Justice Williams, Letina Hall, Deana Taylor, Tracie Hamilton-Alston, and Dena Hawkins.

 Do you think it is important to celebrate the differences in people?
 Why or why not?

 Is it important to have oneness in Christ or sameness in Christ?
-What do you think the difference is?
+Explain.
+Do you think there is a difference between the two?
+Explain.

 How do you think we can move forward and carry out racial reconciliation as a society?